THE

 Cards were punched with holes

-Rods were lifted in the order indicated by the cards, which was punched against them
+Rods were lifted in the order indicated by the cards, which was punched

 Those rods that did not pass through a set of holes were lifted